-Nitinol for Stents
+Nitinol for stents

 Superelastic stents offer an improved alternative over current options for constricted coronary and carotid arteries.
 Balloon angioplasty is a technique often used in place of by-pass surgery.
 The balloon is inserted into the vascular system remotely (e.g., via the femoral artery) and inflated at the blocked arterial site.
-In order to compress the plaque and open the constriction, it is usually required to inflate the balloon to ~ 12 atmospheres of pressure.
-This can induce damage into the vessel wall and cause the artery to be more compliant and susceptible to failure [5].
-Stenting is similar to balloon angioplasty, as the surgery is non-invasive; however, it has the additional advantage that it provides a rigid permanent support in the artery to reduce the risk of repeated operations.
-The stent is simply a hollow tube or helical wire which is designed to support the vessel walls and permit blood circulation through the blockage.
+In order to compress the plaque and open the constriction, usually the balloon must be inflated to ~12 atmospheres of pressure.
+This can induce damage to the vessel wall and cause the artery to be more compliant and susceptible to failure.5 Stenting is similar to balloon angioplasty as the surgery is noninvasive; however, it has the additional advantage that it provides a rigid, permanent support in the artery that reduces the risk of repeated operations.
+The stent is simply a hollow tube or helical wire designed to support the vessel walls and permit blood circulation through the blockage.
 Since the stent is permanently left in the body in a fixed position, the risk of arterial collapse is avoided.
-Currently the vast majority of stents are manufactured from stainless steel; however, titanium and tantalum stents have been proposed [6] and are being developed.
-Application of these devices requires expanding the stent beyond the plastic limit of the alloy, such that it permanently deforms and embeds in the arterial wall.
-This plastic deformation can greatly reduce the fatigue life of the stent, and therefore make it more susceptible to failure in vivo, which could result in loss of life.
+Currently the vast majority of stents are manufactured from stainless steel; however, titanium and tantalum stents have been proposed6 and are being developed.
+Application of these devices requires expanding the stent beyond the plastic limit of the alloy such that it permanently deforms and embeds in the arterial wall.
+This plastic deformation can greatly reduce the fatigue life of the stent and therefore make it more susceptible to failure in vivo.

 A dramatic advantage Nitinol has over other alloys is its enhanced recoverable elastic strain.
 While stainless steel has approximately 0.5% available elastic strain, Nitinol has ~8% due to its superelastic transformation (Fig. 2).
 Nitinol stents would be inserted into the body, similar to stainless steel stents, except they would be self-expanding as a result of the superelastic effect.
-Because they need not be embedded into the arterial wall by permanent deformation, it is expected that Nitinol stents would have longer fatigue lives, and the risk of failure would be greatly reduced.
+Because they need not be embedded into the arterial wall by permanent deformation, it is expected that Nitinol stents would have longer fatigue lives and that the risk of failure would be greatly reduced.